EtienneMaire37/Simple-NES/README.md

 ---

 ## Acknowledgments
-- Special shoutout to the NESdev community for providing excellent resources and test ROMs.
+- Special shoutout to the NESdev community for their great wiki and test ROMs.
 - Inspired by the Mesen emulator.